Shreyaa173/Code-Book/contributing.md

 Thank you for considering contributing to **Code-Book**!
 Your efforts help improve the project and are greatly appreciated.
 Below are the guidelines for contributing to this repository.

-## Code of Conduct

-We expect all contributors to follow the [Code of Conduct](https://github.com/Shreyaa173/Code-Book/blob/main/CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment.

 ## How to Contribute

 ### 1. Reporting Bugs